PartyDAO/party-protocol/docs/governance.md

 # Governance Contracts

-After a crowdfund has acquired its NFTs, they transfer it to and form a governance `Party` around it, where the contributors are minted voting power equivalent to their contribution during the crowdfund and use that voting power to vote on proposals to be executed as the Party.
+After a crowdfund has acquired its NFTs, it creates a new governance `Party`, where the NFTs are transferred.
+Contributors are minted NFT memberships in the new Party, containing voting power equivalent to their contribution during the crowdfund.
+Voting power can be used to vote on proposals, which contain possible actions for the Party to execute.

 ---

 ## Key Concepts

-- **Precious**: A set of ERC721 tokens custodied by the governance contract (`Party`), conventionally acquired by the crowdfund phase.
+- **Precious**: A set of ERC-721 tokens custodied by the governance contract (`Party`), conventionally acquired in the crowdfund phase.
 These are protected assets and are subject to extra restrictions in proposals vs other assets.
-- **Governance NFTs**: An NFT (721) representing voting power within the governance Party.
+- **Governance NFT**: An NFT (ERC721) representing a membership with voting power within the governance Party.
-- **Party**: The governance contract itself, which custodies the NFT, tracks voting power, manages the lifecycle of proposals, and is simultaneously the token contract for Governance NFTs.
+- **Party**: The governance contract itself, which custodies the Precious, tracks voting power, manages the lifecycle of proposals, and is simultaneously the token contract for Governance NFTs.
-- **Proposals**: On-chain actions that will be executed as the party that must progress through the entire governance lifecycle.
+- **Proposals**: On-chain actions that the Party wil execute, which must progress through the entire governance lifecycle in order to do so.
-- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH and ERC20 tokens held by the party to members proportional to their relative voting power (Governance NFTs).
+- **Distributions**: An (ungoverned) mechanism by which parties can distribute ETH and ERC-20 tokens held by the Party to members, proportional to their relative voting power (Governance NFTs).
-- **Party Hosts**: Predefined accounts that can unilaterally veto proposals in the party.
+- **Party Hosts**: Predefined accounts that can unilaterally veto proposals in the Party.
 Conventionally defined when the crowdfund is created.
 - **Globals**: A single contract that holds configuration values, referenced by several ecosystem contracts.
 - **Proxies**: All `Party` instances are deployed as simple [`Proxy`](../contracts/utils/Proxy.sol) contracts that forward calls to a `Party` implementation contract.
 - **ProposalExecutionEngine**: An upgradable contract the `Party` contract delegatecalls into that implements the logic for executing specific proposal types.